 Degree Apprenticeship funding

-Employers can choose to spend their apprenticeship levy funding as they wish, including providing opportunities for current and aspiring leaders to study an MSc or MBA.
+Employers can choose to spend their apprenticeship levy funding as they wish, including providing opportunities for current and aspiring leaders to study a level 7 qualification.
 These senior leader apprenticeships ensure a rigorous standard of professional development for both managers and leaders.

-For instance, at Alliance Manchester Business School, our MSc Management Practice can be accessed using apprenticeship levy funding.
-This masters course offers employers a cost-effective way to develop leaders, helping you to build a successful and sustainable business.
+For instance, at Alliance Manchester Business School, our PG Diploma Management Practice can be accessed using apprenticeship levy funding.
+This course offers employers a cost-effective way to develop leaders, helping you to build a successful and sustainable business.